No767/Kumiko/README.md

 `pipenv install`

+*Note that Option 1 (Via Pip) is no longer tracked by dependabot, which means the dependencies can be outdated.
+It is recommended to use option 2 instead.

 # Licensing

 This project is licensed under the CC0-1.0 License.
-This project uses the [EasyBot.py](https://github.com/chisaku-dev/EasyBot.py) project, which is also licensed under the CC0-1.0 License
+This project uses the [EasyBot.py](https://github.com/chisaku-dev/EasyBot.py) project, which is also licensed under the CC0-1.0 License.
+I do have plans to switch this into Apache-2.0...

 # Contributing